pbkwee/distrorejuve/README.md

 Run with --dist-upgrade run an upgrade, followed by dist-upgrading ubuntu distros to the latest lts or debian distros to jessie.

-Run without an argument to try and fix your server
+Run with --fix-vuln to try and fix your server (doing minimal change e.g. just an apt-get install of the affected package).

 Written by Peter Bryant at http://launchtimevps.com

 Latest version (or thereabouts) will be available at https://github.com/pbkwee/deghost